TCP-Lab/handbook/handbook/content/docs/project_structure/using_make.md

 A lot of pages in the handbook are written with `make` automation in mind.

+## Alternatives to make
+If you just want a single entrypoint for a series of disconnected scripts, you probably want [`just`](https://github.com/casey/just).
+It's similar to `make` in spirit, but is much more streamlined for that use-case.

+If you feel you need something more structured, you can take a look at [workflow managers](docs/code/workflow_managers.md), like [`nextflow`](https://www.nextflow.io/).

 ## When you should write makefiles
 You should write a makefile and update it very early in the project.
 It would be best to stop running steps manually (except when debugging) and instead add rules to the makefile and invoke `make` every time.